-Some of these tricks work in the long run, while some fade away with passing time or after it rains.
+Some of these tricks work in the long run, while some fade away with the passing of time or after rain.

-Therefore, read on to learn how you can keep squirrels away from digging plants and protect your plants or their bulbs.
+So, learn how to keep squirrels from digging and protect your plants or bulbs.

 Table of Contents Show

-A squirrel is a sneaky rodent that will wreak havoc on your garden in the name of its food cache.
+A squirrel is a sneaky rodent that will wreak havoc on your garden to bank its food.

 How to Identify Squirrel Damage?